jandrad/nftbacker-indexer/README.md

 If there are assets that need to be marked as 'claimable' on-chain, a transaction will be submitted via eosjs.

 As a secondary measure, I fetch the relevant asset data from atomicassets API, just to double check that my data matches what atomicassets has.

+This requires axios in my case.

-Feel free to implement your own logic here if you'd like to add other checks.
+Feel free to implement your own logic here if you'd like to add other checks, use other libraries etc.

 The structure/setup of the postgres tables is available in the [postgres file](https://github.com/mdcryptonfts/nftbacker-indexer/blob/main/postgres.md)